anto-ru/code-lab-sql-injection/README.md

 # SQL Injection Demonstration with Flask and SQLite
-` original project-code-base language: Spanish 🇪🇸`
+`Original project-code-base language: Spanish 🇪🇸`

 This project is a basic web application in Flask designed to demonstrate the dangers of SQL injections. **It should not be used in production or with real data**.
 The application allows a user to log in using credentials stored in an SQLite database.
 However, the way the SQL query is built in this application makes it vulnerable to SQL injection attacks.